You're Going Back to Work, Already?

 - When you are not at work, make sure your family comes first.
 Let go of nonessential commitments.

 - Going back to work part-time, if this is an option, may be helpful.

 - Accept help when it is offered and ask for help if you need it.

 - Remember that your house does not have to be spotless.

 - Breastfeeding before you go to work and as soon as you come home can reestablish the bond with your baby.

 - If you are not breastfeeding, holding your baby as you feed him or her will also reestablish the bond.

 - Join a working moms group.
-You will get tips and advice from other moms who are having the same problems and concerns you are.
+You will get tips and advice from other moms who are having the same concerns you have.

-If you have to go back to work before you would like to, know that it doesn’t make you a bad mother.
+If you have to go back to work before you would like to, know that it doesn't make you a bad mother.
 By working you are providing for your baby.
-Make the time spent with your baby quality time.
+Make the time you spend with your baby quality time.